 This Coleman Oak Canyon 4 review is about an impressive tent with 3 rooms and with a blackout design that blocks 99% of the daylight.
-With 4500 mm waterproof rating it is suitable for any conditions in a 3-season use.
+With a 4500 mm waterproof rating, it is suitable for any conditions in a 3-season use.

 Key features & benefits

 - Fire retardant materials.

 - 3 PVC windows.

 The Oak Canyon 4 is a tunnel type and non-freestanding 3-room tent and this includes two sleeping rooms with a removable divider, plus a large and pleasant living room.
 See the floor plan below:

 This tent has quite a number of great features.
 The mentioned three rooms, its PVC windows, two entry doors, plus its 78.7 inches (200 cm) height make it a very pleasant and livable structure.
 But see more about all its features.

 This is a new trend in tent building industry.
 You will see various terms used, like the dark rest design, or lights out design or dark room design.
 Here, Coleman uses the term blackout.
 The idea is to reduce glare and to sleep longer in the morning or to sleep in the tent during the day.
 So they have managed completely, you will hardly find any other tent which would be darker.
 They claim it blocks 99% of the daylight in its sleeping room.
 Please see more in this video:

 Tent climate control

 This is related to the blackout design mentioned above.
 They claim that: